JustSleightly/SleightlyBall/README.md

 <blockquote>

 If you have included World Physics, this may occur if you rearrange the layers in your Gesture Playable Layer of your Avatar Descriptor.
 If these layers' order is shifted, you must run **VRLabs' [Fix Order](https://github.com/VRLabs/VRChat-Avatars-3.0#fix-order)** script to resolve the sub-animator.
-Alternatively, you can re-generate **SleightlyBall**
+Alternatively, you can re-generate the **SleightlyBall** system.

 </details>